 Small Dehumidifier with Drain Hose for Home

 Need steady moisture control without constant emptying?
-This small 68oz dehumidifier fits home spaces up to 650 sq. ft., including basements, bathrooms, bedrooms, closets, kitchens, and RVs.
-You’ll get 360° dual cooling semiconductor technology that removes up to 35oz of moisture daily in humid conditions and helps keep humidity below 45%.
-Use the 5ft drain hose for continuous drainage, or empty the tank manually.
-It’s lightweight at 5 lbs, quiet below 40 dB, and uses 1.1 kWh per day.
-Auto shutoff and a red indicator light keep it safe and simple.
+This small 68oz dehumidifier fits home spaces up to 650 sq. ft., including basements, bathrooms, bedrooms, closets, kitchens, RVs, and smaller boat cabins.
+It uses 360° dual cooling semiconductor technology and removes up to 35oz of moisture daily in humid conditions.

 Best For: People who need a compact, quiet dehumidifier for small to medium spaces like bedrooms, bathrooms, basements, closets, kitchens, or RVs and want the option of continuous drainage.